Retirement Age: A New Role for Advisers in Retirement Planning

 Managing a potentially increasing gap between the age we leave the workforce and the age we are able to receive our first state pension payment could become the biggest issue in financial advice in the coming years.

-Retirement Age & Financial Wellbeing
+Early Retirement & Financial Wellbeing/h3>

 It seems clear to me there is a large and important societal, as well as financial wellbeing, role for workplace advisers, as they will need to start advising their working clients not only on their decumulation options in retirement but also on when they should retire.